tklepzig/toolbox/docs/macos.md

 # Use touch id for sudo

+    # To enable it also while in tmux
+    brew install pam-reattach

     # Make file writable
     sudo chmod 644 /etc/pam.d/sudo

     # Open the sudo utility
     sudo vi /etc/pam.d/sudo

-    # Add the following as the first line
+    # Add the following as the first two lines
+    auth optional /opt/homebrew/lib/pam/pam_reattach.so
     auth sufficient pam_tid.so

 # Hide Dock completely